UCLA School of Law Critical Race Studies Program

 § receive detailed, expert advice on how to secure a law teaching job.

-The CRS Program is currently accepting applications for the next teaching term, starting July 1, 2013.
-Applications will be due on April 1, 2013.
+The CRS Program is currently accepting applications for the next teaching term, starting July 1, 2014.

 § cover letter summarizing your qualifications for the Fellowship;